 The perfect treasure hunt for those who want to escape the Louvre crowds or want a more personalized experience.
 We’ve hosted many large corporate team building hunts; birthday and bachelorette party THATd’Ors as well!

-Just a caution for our shyer or younger players: the human body has always been a subject of fascination for artists from prehistoric times, and one of the principal aims of the Impressionists was to shake up polite society—hence the fact that there are lots of people in their birthday suits depicted in this hunt!
+Just a caution for our shyer or younger players: the human body has always been a subject of fascination for artists from prehistoric times, and the Impressionists aimed to shake up polite society— so be prepared to see the naked body in all its glory (in the art… No nude treasure hunting allowed!)

 Covering Musée d’Orsay highlights, from Renoir + Manet to Van Gogh + Gauguin.
 The intention of the J’Adore THATd’Or theme is to make sure you have an overview – from incredible Arte Nouveau furniture to fanciful French sculpture – of the entire collection.
 Getting you from the world-famous to hidden nooks + crannies!

 We’ve built customized hunts from D’Orsay Dames for Hen Parties to Modernity + Motion for an engineer company hosting a networking event.
 However, as the museum changes its collection regularly, no theme remains intact for long (thus our need to build each hunt per order)